How to Think in Spanish: 10 Mental Hacks to Become Fluent Faster

 5. Put Your Social Media in Spanish

-We’re all attached to social media, so it makes sense to use it to ramp up every available language opportunity.
-Set all your apps and browsers to their Spanish language mode so no English shows up.
+We’re pretty much all attached to social media, so it makes sense to use it to ramp up language learning opportunities.
+Set all your apps and browsers to Spanish mode so no English shows up.

 Once you’ve done that, start browsing and clicking like a Spanish speaker.
-Follow Spanish-speaking celebrities on Twitter, “like” Spanish-language pages on Facebook and start bookmarking some Spanish blogs.
+Follow Spanish-speaking celebrities, “like” Spanish-language posts and start bookmarking some Spanish blogs.